helldog136/hyperion-howto/README.md

 The Out2 goes in the HDMI Capture card plugged in the PI.

+# Soon
+I plan on designing a 3D printed enclosure (with a cut down wine crate).
+When this will be done and working,
+I'll update this readme with a link to download :)

+# Any questions?
 If you have any questions, feel free to open an issue.
 I will gladly answer to you as soon as possible and maybe improve this "How To" accordingly :-)